Coffee Island

 Coffee Island is one of the largest European coffeehouse companies headquartered in Greece.
 The chain offers over 62 different varieties of coffee.

 History

 The company was founded in 1999, in Patras by a doctor.
-The business in a franchise specialising in coffee, in-house food and coffee making equipment.
+The business is a franchise specialising in coffee, in-house food and coffee making equipment.

 In 2009, Coffee Island expanded and introduced its first coffee shop in Cyprus.

 In 2014 the chief executive officer of the company was Konstantinos Konstantinopoulos and the chain had 135 outlets in Greece and 27 in Cyprus.

 By 2015 the company had expanded further with 256 stores that employed around 1,300 people in Greece alone.

 In November 2016, Coffee Island expanded to the United Kingdom opening its first store in Covent Garden, London in the United Kingdom while in May 2017 another store opened in Toronto, Canada.